Distillate vs Live Resin Vape Carts

 What Is Live Resin?

-Live resin is made from cannabis plants that are frozen immediately after harvest.
-The plant is never dried or cured.
+Live resin is a full-spectrum cannabis extract made from freshly harvested and immediately frozen plants.
+Unlike distillate, the plant is never dried or cured.

 Key Traits of Live Resin Carts